ansible/awx/docs/tasks.md

 #### Deep Copy Model Object

 As previously discussed, there are a number of places where tasks run in the background due to slow processing time or high amounts of memory consumption (_e.g._, in cases where nested code is involved).
+Since it would be difficult to scale resource-intensive code (which would leave the HTTP connection hanging), this task instead acquires all of the attributes of the original object within the HTTP request, constructs a mapping of related objects, then sends this mapping as a parameter to the task call, which is sent via the messaging system.

+When the task starts, it receives those attributes and creates the needed related objects (or creates connections to existing objects).
+At this point the task will check user permissions; some items may remain unlinked if the user who started the copy does not have permissions to it.

-Since it would be suboptimal to have resource-intensive code running only to have the HTTP connection hanging, this task instead acquires all of the attributes of the original job or object, checks that the user has permissions to it, and then constructs a new compound job/object, recursively adding these copies into the original.
-This enables a response of a `202 Accepted`, where instead of waiting for a `200 OK` status, it simply indicates that the job is in progress, freeing up resources for other tasks.
+This entire process enables a response of a `202 Accepted`, where instead of waiting for a `200 OK` status, it simply indicates that the job is in progress, freeing up resources for other tasks.

 #### Handle Setting Changes

-Any time you change a setting in AWX (_e.g._, in `api/v2/settings`), data will be added to or altered in a database.
+Any time the user changes a setting in AWX (_e.g._, in `api/v2/settings`), data will be added to or altered in a database.
 Since querying databases directly can be extremely time-consuming, each node in a cluster runs a local `memcached` server, none of which are aware of each other.
 They all potentially have different values contained within, but ultimately need to be consistent.
 So how can this be accomplished?

 "Handle Setting Changes" provides the solution!
 This "fanout" task (_i.e._, all nodes execute it) makes it so that there is a single source of truth even within a clustered system.
-When anything gets altered or updated in the database, all of the `memcached` servers on each node needs to "forget" the value that they previously retained; with this task, whenever `perform_update()` or `perform_destroy` gets invoked in `awx/conf/views.py`, this task will clear any associated values within each node's `memcached` process and ensure that all of the nodes in the cluster have the most up-to-date information in their caches at all times.
+Whenever a database setting is accessed, and that setting's name is not present in `memcached`, it grabs the setting from the database and then populates it in the applicable node's cache.
+When any database setting gets altered, all of the `memcached` servers on each node needs to "forget" the value that they previously retained.
+By deleting the setting in `memcached` on all nodes with the use of this task, we assure that the next time it is accessed, the database will be consulted for the most up-to-date value.

 ### Analytics and Administrative Tasks